Cappelletti convention: Extending the bidding towards game

 So if Advancer is holding 14+ HCP and three cards in hearts, Advancer should extend the bidding to 3 asking Intervener 'are you top or bottom of your points range partner?'.

-With only 9-10 HCP Intervener now assesses the his shortage points using, possibly, the method of 'Losing Trick Count' and thus decides whether to pass 3 or sign-off with a game call of 4.
+With only 9-10 HCP Intervener now assesses his shortage points using, possibly, the method of 'Losing Trick Count' and thus decides whether to pass 3 or sign-off with a game call of 4.

 Of course with 11+ HCP Intervener doesn't need to think before signing-off with a game call of 4.